SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       (
         ("sustainab*"
         OR "marine spatial planning" OR "MSP"
-        OR "ecosystem based management" OR "area based management" OR "resilience based management" OR "coastal zone management" OR "integrated coastal zone planning" OR "coastal resources management" OR "community based management"
+        OR "ecosystem based management" OR "ecosystem based fisheries management" OR "EBFM" OR "ecosystem approach" OR "area based management"
+        OR "resilience based management"
+        OR "coastal zone management" OR "integrated coastal zone planning" OR "ICZM" OR "coastal resources management"
+        OR "community based management"
         OR "locally managed marine area$" OR "LMMA$" OR "MPA" OR "MPAs" OR "marine protected area$"